 As the world changes, societal standards and ideals transform along the way.
 Distinctions between disciplines no longer apply in a world where everything overlaps, where everything is connected.
 Creativity and innovative thinking become important factors that range from entrepreneurial initiatives to scientific research.
 This is where iArts comes in; in an interdisciplinary and transdisciplinary world, you learn to be critically-engaged thinkers, artistic analysts and creative entrepreneurs through the different disciplines and forms you are exposed to.
-Developing concepts that are triggered directly by real-life issues, you create artistic interventions within project-based structures. iArts stands for Interdisciplinary Arts, an intensive international three-year Bachelor’s programme for the creative and intelligent multitalented.
+Developing concepts that are triggered directly by real-life issues, you create artistic interventions within project-based structures. iArts - short for Interdisciplinary Arts, is an intensive international three-year Bachelor’s programme for the creative and intelligent multitalented.
 It builds bridges between the arts, sciences, society, and entrepreneurship.
 The programme is an exciting cross-over of artistic skills, academic reflection, research, and entrepreneurship.
 They are connected in projects and seminars with a strong focus on today’s societal issues.
-This makes iArts the first bachelor’s programme in the Netherlands to link interdisciplinarity in the arts to academic scholarship and partners outside of the academy.

-The iArts programme is a 4-year bachelor’s programme within 3 years.
-This means it is a very intense, high-density programme.
+The iArts programme is a very intense, high-density programme.
 In the course of the programme, you’ll work on a series of projects.
 You’ll invent creative and original solutions for current social and cultural issues, in the form of artistic products or artful interventions.
 Think installations, films, performances, and games.
 Think meetings, publications, plans, and enterprises.
 Each and every intervention will be the result of interdisciplinary teamwork.
 Your teachers are experts in their fields and have experience with interdisciplinary encounters.
 The study programme is built up around four domains; Arts & Society, Arts & Science, Arts & Entrepreneurship and Arts & Culture.
 The blocks are projects connected to domains, which are organized together with different partners in the world from the Arts, Sciences and Society.
 Next, to fulfill these projects there will be courses with theory and the methods and techniques to become a ‘critical engaged artist’.
 The theory will be based on art history, contemporary art theory, philosophy, marketing, management, creative writing, art and communication.